 Turning up the volume of the microphone attached to a computer is an option that is present in all versions of the Windows Operating System, and that includes Windows 10 – the latest and greatest in the long line of Windows Operating Systems.
 However, since microphone volume is not an option that is readily available at the forefront of Windows 10 and instead needs to be dug up from underneath a bunch of menus and settings, most users don’t know exactly how they can turn up the volume of their microphone.
 In actuality, turning up microphone volume on Windows 10 is pretty easy – here’s all you need to do if you would like to increase the volume of your microphone on Windows 10:

-- Locate and right-click on the Sound icon in the taskbar (represented by a Speaker icon).
+- Locate and right-click on the Sound icon in the taskbar (represented by a speaker icon).
 Click on the Recording devices tab when the window opens.

 - Right-click on Sounds icon on your Desktop and select Recording devices (for older versions of Windows).

 - Locate and right-click on your computer’s active microphone.
-Depending on your setup, there may be more than one microphones present in the Recording tab of the Sound window, but your computer’s active microphone will have a green checkmark next to it.
+Depending on your setup, there may be more than one microphone present in the Recording tab of the Sound window, but your computer’s active microphone will have a green checkmark next to it.

 - Click on Properties in the resulting context menu.